sandigesandburg/REST-Countries-API/README.md

 - use of TypeScript
 - automatic testing
-- Flexbox: rearranging of items of different widths to fit space properly (Tabs for Border Countries)
+- rearranging of items of different widths to fit space properly (Tabs for Border Countries)
-- safer use of variables (strict typing, etc.)
 - extend hover and state Animations
-- async fetch handling
+- properly async fetch handling

 ### Useful resources